nimageran/myMTM/myOCR/README.md

 * **Zero Uploads:** When you select a PDF, it is **NOT** uploaded to the internet.
 * **Local Processing:** All "reading" (OCR) happens inside your web browser's memory on your own computer.
-* **Safe for Data:** You can safely use this with internal company documents, invoices, or private files.
+* **Safe for Data:** You can safely use this with any documents.
 The data never leaves your device.

 ---